namazso/cxadc-clockgen-mod/README.md

 3. **Flash the firmware on the Pi Pico**

 Build and flash the contents of the firmware folder.
+Alternatively, you can use the [prebuilt version](https://github.com/namazso/cxadc-clockgen-mod/releases/latest/download/firmware.uf2) to skip the building step.

 ## Use as a cheaper CXADC Clock Generator + audio ADC